Gregoire-perso/skychecs/README.md

 `skychecs.pro` file.
 It will store all compile files in the `build/` directory, and if everything is done without errors, you can start a game by launching the executable.

+# Spoiler alert
+This project will probably never be finished :eyes: